Top credit cards with cell phone protection

 What is credit card cell phone protection?

-Credit card cell phone protection is cell phone insurance offered as a perk by some credit cards.
+Credit card cell phone protection works exactly as it sounds.
 If something bad happens to your phone, assuming your situation falls in the guidelines that the credit card company has set out for you (like paying your monthly cell phone bill with your credit card), your credit card cell phone insurance will assist with the cost to get your phone fixed or replaced.
-Just like other insurance plans, coverage terms will vary by credit card.

-How does credit card cell phone protection work?
+How does phone insurance work?

 Does free cell phone insurance cover all types of cell phones?